Travelers Guide: Top 10 Things to Do in Texas

 Houston Museum District is home to 19 museums, and if you visit them all in one day, you’ll be sure to get your fill of culture.

-The Museum District is a great place to spend a day or two exploring the city’s history.
-It’s also an opportunity for kids to learn about themselves through interactive exhibits that encourage self-awareness and stimulate their creativity.
 For example, at the Holocaust Museum Houston (the largest such museum in the Southwest), visitors can put on headphones at any time during their tour and listen as survivors tell their stories.
 They may even be able to hear someone who escaped from Birkenau before it was destroyed by Allied forces during World War II!
 A great place for history buffs.

 10. Moody Gardens, Galveston Island

 Moody Gardens is a great place to visit in Galveston, Texas.
 There are lots of things to do there, so everyone in the family will find something they like.
 It’s also a great place for children.
-You can see dolphins, sharks, and other animals at the Aquarium Pyramid.
-If you’re looking for fun activities for kids then head over to the Rain Forest Pyramid where you’ll find an indoor water park with slides and swimming pools!

 Looking Forward To Tackling The Top 10 Things To Do In Texas?